Laplace and Schr\"odinger operators without eigenvalues on homogeneous amenable graphs: Introduction

 \subsection{Infinite connected graphs without eigenvalues}

-Let $\Gamma$ be a weighted connected graph with infinite vertex set (see Definition \ref{definition: graph}, Subsection \ref{subsection: the path-metric on a connected graph}, and Subsection \ref{subsection: the Hilbert spaces associated to a weighted graph} below).
-Let $\Delta$ be the associated Laplacian on $\Gamma$ (see Definition \ref{definition: Laplace}).
-Which geometric or combinatorial properties of $\Gamma$ imply that $\Delta$ has no eigenvalue?
+Let $\Gamma$ be a weighted connected graph with infinite vertex set (see Subsection \ref{subsection: the path-metric on a connected graph}, and Subsection \ref{subsection: the Hilbert spaces associated to a weighted graph}).
+Let $\Delta$ be the associated Laplacian on $\Gamma$ (see Subsection \ref{Laplace}).
+Which geometric or combinatorial properties of $\Gamma$ imply that the $l^2$-spectrum of $\Delta$ contains no eigenvalue?
+(In this paper we consider exclusively the $l^2$-spectrum of Laplace and Schrödinger operators; when we speak about an eigenvalue, it is implicitly understood that it corresponds to an $l^2$-eigenfunction.)
 A necessary and sufficient condition, based on Bloch analysis, is known for graphs admitting a cocompact free action by a finitely generated abelian group of automorphisms, see \cite[Proposition 4.2]{HiguchiNomura}.
 See also \cite[Theorem 4]{Kuch}.
-Applying this condition, Higuchi and Nomura deduce that the combinatorial Laplacian (see Item (\ref{item: the simple random walk and the combinatorial Laplacian}) in Subsection \ref{subsection: adjacency and Markov operators}) on a graph which is the maximal abelian covering of (the realization of) a connected finite graph having a $2$-factor, has no eigenvalue \cite[Theorem 2]{HiguchiNomura}.
+Applying this condition, Higuchi and Nomura deduce that the combinatorial Laplacian (for the definition see the end of Subsection \ref{subsection: adjacency and Markov operators}) on a graph which is the maximal abelian covering of (the realization of) a connected finite graph having a $2$-factor, has no eigenvalue \cite[Theorem 2]{HiguchiNomura}.
 (A finite connected graph $\Gamma$ has a $2$-factor if and only if there exists a finite number of oriented simplicial circles which disjointly embed in $\Gamma$ in such a way that any vertex of $\Gamma$ lies on one of the embedded circles.
 The maximal abelian cover of the geometric realization $T$ of a finite connected graph $\Gamma$ is the Galois cover of $T$ defined by the commutator subgroup of the fundamental group of $T$, hence the Galois group is isomorphic to the first homology group $H_1(T,\mathbb Z)$.)
 With the help of these results, Higuchi and Nomura are able to decide, for several examples of planar graphs, wether the Laplacian admits an eigenvalue or not, see \cite[6.
 Examples]{HiguchiNomura}.
 They also ask for new geometric or combinatorial properties implying the NEP (no eigenvalue property) for graphs whose automorphism group contains a finite index finitely generated abelian subgroup \cite[Problem 6.11]{HiguchiNomura}.
 A similar question is raised in \cite[page 93]{HarRobVal} for a general finitely generated group.
-The spectrum of the combinatorial Laplacian $\Delta$ has been studied on Cayley graphs (see Definition \ref{definition: Cayley graph}) of some finitely generated metabelian groups by several authors (see \cite{BarWoe}, \cite{DicSch}, \cite{GriZuk}, \cite{LehNeuWoe}).
+The spectrum of the combinatorial Laplacian $\Delta$ has been studied on Cayley graphs (for the definition of a Cayley graph see Subsection \ref{subsection: the path-metric on a connected graph}) of some finitely generated metabelian groups by several authors (see \cite{BarWoe}, \cite{DicSch}, \cite{GriZuk}, \cite{LehNeuWoe}).
 We recall the example of the so called ``lamplighter group''.
 Consider the ring $\mathbb F_2[X,X^{-1}]$ of Laurent polynomials in the variable $X$ with coefficients in the field $\mathbb F_2$ with $2$ elements.
 Its group of units

 acts by multiplication on $\mathbb F_2[X,X^{-1}]$.
 The lamplighter group $L$ is the corresponding semi-direct product